 If you have had a Loudmouth session before, or worked with other visiting professionals, you may already know that working with external organisations can help enhance the delivery of subjects, bringing in specialist knowledge and different ways of engaging with young people.

-But which visitors should we use I hear you ask?
+But which visitors should we use?

 With any external visitor, schools are responsible for ensuring that they check the visitor or visiting organisation’s credentials.
 This may include DBS information.